tdeckers/openhab-mcp/README.md

 ### Configuration for Claude Desktop

-1. Clone and set up this repository as described in the Installation section
+1. Build and run the Docker container as described in the "Running the MCP with Docker" section.
-2. Run the OpenHAB MCP server
-3. Create a configuration file for Claude Desktop:
+2. Create a configuration file for Claude Desktop:

 Save the following as `claude_desktop_config.json` in your Claude Desktop configuration directory: